-Disclaimer: This information is subject to change, based on future guidance from the U.S. Department of Education.
-For more information, please visit StudentAid.gov/Coronavirus.
+This information is subject to change, based on future guidance from the U.S. Department of Education.
+For more information, please visit Studentaid.gov/coronavirus.

-COVID-19 Emergency Information Regarding Department of Education (ED) Held Student Loans
+COVID-19 Emergency Information Regarding Department of Education (ED) Owned Student Loans

 Temporary Interest Rate Reduction

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed by the President on March 27, 2020 in response to the COVID-19 emergency.
-Under the CARES Act, all federally held student loans (including Parent PLUS loans) received a temporary 0% interest rate effective 03/13/20.
-On August 8, 2020, the President directed the Secretary of Education to extend the temporary 0% interest rate through 12/31/20.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act became law, providing relief measures in response to the COVID-19 emergency.
+Under the CARES Act, all federally held student loans (including Parent PLUS loans) received a temporary 0% interest rate starting on March 13, 2020.
+On November 22, 2022, the COVID-19 emergency relief measures were extended through no later than 60 days after June 30, 2023.
 No action will be required from you to receive this interest rate reduction.
-The 0% interest rate will remain in effect through 12/31/20.
-Any unpaid interest that accrued prior to 03/13/20 will remain on the account.
+The 0% interest rate will remain in effect through no later than 60 days after June 30, 2023.
+Any unpaid interest that accrued prior to March 13, 2020, will remain on the account.

 COVID-19 Emergency Forbearance

-Under the CARES Act and the August 8, 2020 executive memorandum, all payments due on federally held student loans will be suspended (stopped) through 12/31/20.
-In order to suspend payments, we will be applying a non-capping administrative forbearance, which means that no interest will be capitalized (or added to your principal balance) when the forbearance ends.
-This forbearance will be automatically applied through 12/31/20 on all federally held student loans, with some exceptions. *
+Under the CARES Act and the recent November 22, 2022 extension, all payments due on federally held student loans will be paused through no later than 60 days after June 30, 2023.
+In order to pause payments, we have applied a non-capping administrative forbearance to your account.
+This means that no interest will be capitalized (or added to your principal balance) when the payment pause ends.
+This forbearance (payment pause) will be automatically applied through no later than 60 days after June 30, 2023, on all federally held student loans, with some exceptions.*

-You do not need to request the administrative forbearance; we will automatically apply it to your account as directed by the U.S. Department of Education.
+- You do not need to request the administrative forbearance (payment pause); We will automatically apply it to your account as directed by the U.S. Department of Education.

-You will not receive monthly billing statements while you are on the administrative forbearance.
+- You will not receive monthly billing statements while you are on the payment pause.

-You may request to opt out of the forbearance (tell us to end it) at any time.
+- You may request to opt out of the payment pause (tell us to end it) at any time.

-If you are enrolled in KwikPay®, our automatic debit program, no payments will draft through 12/31/20 unless you choose to opt out.
+- If you are enrolled in KwikPay®, our automatic debit program, no payments will draft through the end of the repayment pause, unless you choose to opt out.

-- If you are currently on an income-driven repayment (IDR) plan, and your annual recertification deadline falls between 03/13/20 – 03/31/21, your recertification deadline has been extended by 12 months.
-If the 12-month extension date is prior to 03/31/21, then we have extended the deadline so that no recertification is required prior to 03/31/21.
-You are not required to renew or recertify your IDR plan at this time; however, if you want to follow your regularly scheduled renewal date, this ensures you’re set up with an affordable payment ahead of schedule.
+- If you are currently on an income-driven repayment (IDR) plan, you will not be required to recertify your income before the end of the COVID-19 emergency relief period.
+As part of the payment pause, your recertification date has been pushed out from your original recertification date.
+You will be notified of your new recertification date before it is time to recertify.
+Please let us know if your contact information has changed so that we can notify you in the future.
+You are not required to renew or recertify your IDR plan at this time.
+However, if you want to follow your regularly scheduled renewal date, this would ensure you’re set up with an affordable payment ahead of schedule.

-If your income has been impacted by the COVID-19 emergency, you may apply to recalculate your IDR monthly payment now, so that when the administrative forbearance ends in December and you re-enter repayment in January, your monthly payment amount will reflect your current income situation.
-You may apply for an immediate recalculation of your IDR plan income online at StudentAid.gov.
+- If your income has been impacted by the COVID-19 emergency, you may apply to recalculate your IDR monthly payment now, so that when the payment pause ends and you re-enter repayment, your monthly payment amount will reflect your current income situation.
+You may apply for an immediate recalculation of your IDR plan income online at studentaid.gov/idr.

-*Exceptions: If you are currently in-school, or in one of the following statuses the administrative forbearance will not be applied:
+*Exceptions: If you are currently in school, or in one of the following statuses, the payment pause will not be applied:

-If you do not receive the administrative forbearance, you will still receive the 0% Interest Rate Reduction through 12/31/20.
-Additionally, if your loans have not entered repayment yet, but will enter repayment prior to 12/31/20, your loans will be placed on the administrative forbearance at that time.
+If you do not receive the payment pause, you will still receive the 0% interest rate reduction through the end of the repayment pause.
+The repayment pause has been extended to no later than 60 days after June 30, 2023.
+Additionally, if your loans have not entered repayment yet, but will enter repayment prior to the end of the repayment pause, your loans will be placed on the payment pause at that time.

 Time Spent in Forbearance May Count Towards Forgiveness Programs

-If you would like to opt-out of the administrative forbearance, please send us an email or call us at 1-855-337-6884.
+If you would like to opt out of the administrative forbearance (payment pause), please send us an email or call us at 1-855-337-6884.